MrShieh-X/mschatroom/README.md

 - Simplified Chinese (China)

 ## Found BUGs
-- When chatting, you cannot send too much Chinese, otherwise, the other party will not receive it.
-- If the app is not running in the background, there will be not receive new message notifications.
+- If the app is not running in the background or in the foreground, there will be no new message notification reminders.
 - If the app opens the Chat interface or the Main interface and then leaves the app (not exiting), you will not receive new messages notification.
+- Lower versions of Android may not be able to notify after receiving the message.
 - (Fixed in alpha-6) Users can add chats without login.
 - (Fixed in beta-1) When adding a chat, if the current number of chats >= 2, it will replace the last one, but it has been added successfully.
 Restart the application to see the newly added chat.
 - (Fixed in beta-1) The application may crash after modifying the user information for unknown reasons.
 - (Fixed in alpha-3) After you login, open the settings, the user information (avatar, name and what's up) may not be displayed.
 This problem will be fixed in the future.

 ## Precautions
-- If you want to add a chat, make sure that the target user and you are using the same encryption or decryption algorithm.
-- In order to avoid problems in the program, please do not bypass the Loading interface (LoadingScreen) and directly enter the application by other means.
+- In order to avoid problems in the program, please do not bypass the Loading interface (StartActivity) and directly enter the application by other means.

 ## Text encryption and decryption
 Use the encryption or decryption algorithm of the `src/java/com/mrshiehx/mschatroom/utils/EnDeCryptTextUtils.java` class